tghy71/EruptorFactory/README.md

 # EruptorFactory
-Ministry mod.
+Mindustry mod.
 Lets you build an Eruptor Mech Factory